- Up to 300 miles of range

 How safe is the Ford Mustang Mach-E?

-The NHTSA and the IIHS have yet to mangle the Mach-E’s metal, but in the real world, its excellent standard driver assist systems and optional safety features mitigate road risks.
+The NHTSA has yet to mangle the Mach-E’s metal, but in the real world, its excellent standard driver assist systems and optional safety features mitigate road risks.
+It's also a Top Safety Pick in upper models with better headlights, according to the NHTSA.
+It's tentatively a 7 here, with the NHTSA results in the offing.

 Standard safety features include automatic emergency braking with pedestrian detection, active lane control, adaptive cruise control that can restart from a stop, blind-spot monitors with automatic rear braking, and automatic high beams.